Kevin-Seligmann/webserv/docs/METHOD.md

 Transfers the representation for the target resource.

-It's most common to think of resources as paths on the filesystem and represenations as copy (Not always the case)
+It's most common to think of resources as paths on the filesystem and represenations as copy.

 ### Head